The CSS Podcast - 020: Functions

 the custom property that you are trying to return as a value.

-In the above snippet, the var()
+In the preceding snippet, the var()

 function has --base-color

-passed as an argument.
+passed as an

+argument.
 If --base-color

 is defined, then var()